*The manual will be periodically updated if needed.

 ◆ Custom installation examples (Using / modifying existing pen models of various brands)

 If the hole is too big, roll Kapton, masking, or typical tape, etc onto the thread.
-You will have to check frequently for the right amount of masking tape used.
+You will have to check frequently for the right amount of tape used.
 Then simply rotate + push into the hole (friction fit).

 If the hole is too small, you may have to cut / grind the barrel opening to make the hole bigger.

-◆ DIY Barrel: You can make your own barrel. select and purchase wooden or plastic rod from your local supplier. drill a hole sized 3.8mm (depth 6~8mm). then screw on the nib forcefully while maintaining straight angle (wear a glove if necessary).
+◆ DIY Barrel: You can make your own barrel. select and purchase wooden or plastic rod from your local supplier. drill a hole sized 3.7~3.8mm (depth 6~8mm). then screw on the nib forcefully while maintaining straight angle (wear a glove if necessary).
 This will form a thread to the hole you've drilled.

 Or you can drill a oversized hole, then roll Kapton, masking, or typical tape, etc onto the thread.
-You will have to check frequently for the right amount of masking tape used.
+You will have to check frequently for the right amount of tape used.
 Then simply rotate + push into the hole (friction fit).
 Please see the 5th picture, you can see the yellow masking tape.
 Masking tape will provide cushiony (flex) feel due to the softness of the material.
 Kapton / typical tape is harder, so there will be less cushion effect.
-Masking tape may feel too soggy, but it's up to your preference.
+Masking tape may feel a bit soggy, but it's up to your preference.

 ◆ Nib writing thickness: Approximately 0.5~0.8mm